outspeed-ai/OutspeedSwift/README.md

 # OutspeedSwift

-A Swift SDK for the Outspeed API that enables real-time voice conversations using WebRTC technology.
+Swift SDK for the Outspeed Live API that enables real-time voice conversations using WebRTC.

 ## Features